-The UCLA MSW degree requires a total of 95 academic units generally taken over a two-year period of full-time study.
-Most first year courses are required, whereas students have considerable discretion in selecting their second year courses and field placements.
-UCLA Luskin's MSW is a full-time, two-year program blending theory, leadership, and research with generalist practice and three unique advanced concentrations.
+The UCLA MSW degree requires a total of 91 academic units taken over a two-year period of full-time study or a three-year period of part-time study.
+First year foundation courses are required for all students, whereas program attendees have considerable discretion in selecting their advanced year(s) concentration courses, electives, and field placements.
+UCLA Luskin's MSW program blends theory, leadership, and research with generalist practice and three unique advanced concentrations.
 We have a commitment to anti-racism and effective practice with diverse populations.
 Two separate year-long field placements with social work agencies allow our students to actualize what they are learning in the classroom, providing a holistic, integrated experience.